Fokker-Planck equation on metric graphs: Abstract

 \section{Abstract}

 We consider the Fokker-Planck equation on metric graphs.
 Vertex boundary conditions are imposed in the form of weight continuity and the probability current conservation.
-Exact solution of the is obtained for star, tree and loop graphs.
+Exact solution of the Fokker-Planck equation on star, tree and loop graphs is obtained.
 Applications of the model to Brownian motion in networks and other problems are briefly discussed.